goloop/env/README.md

   - saving Go structure's fields to the env files.

 ### Parsing env files

-Parsing of env-files takes place in concurrency mode, runtime.NumCPU() is used by default for the number of goroutines.

-To change the number of goroutines you need to use the `ParallelTasks` method.

 There are several methods for parsing env files: